cyanching/cyanching.github.io/_pages/cv.md

 Focused in Bioinformatics and Computational Biology.

-* PhD degree to be awarded by [PSL Research University](https://psl.eu/en), expected by the end of June, 2025.
+* PhD degree in Bioinformatics and Systems Biology awarded by [PSL University](https://psl.eu/en), the 4th of June, 2025.

 Project focused on the development and application of image-processing workflows for characterising membrane morphologies and resolving membrane protein molecular structures from cryo-electron tomography data.